aouledissa/deep-match/README.md

 ## Key Features

 **Automatic manifest generation** — The plugin generates all `<intent-filter>` entries for you.
-It picks the right path attribute (`path`, `pathPrefix`, `pathPattern`), correctly handles mixed schemes for App Links verification, and suppresses AGP 9 lint warnings for hostless URIs.
+It picks the right path attribute (`path`, `pathPrefix`, `pathPattern`), correctly handles mixed schemes for App Links verification, generates separate intent filters for each host and scheme combination for granular routing control, and suppresses AGP 9 lint warnings for hostless URIs.
 You never touch the manifest XML for deep links again.

 **Type-safe routing** — Instead of extracting strings from a `Uri` and casting manually, you get generated data classes with typed fields.
 A `numeric` path param becomes an `Int`.
 A missing optional query param becomes `null`.
 A successful match is never ambiguous with no-match.